MicrosoftDocs/win32/desktop-src/Intl/date-and-calendar.md

 ---
-Description: 'Each locale has a default calendar type (data type CALTYPE) associated with it.
+Description: Each locale has a default calendar type (data type CALTYPE) associated with it.
 A locale can also have an alternate calendar type.
-For details of calendar types, see Calendar Type Information.' ms.assetid: '32772cba-eb30-4cd3-adaf-57fb8425a6d5'
+For details of calendar types, see Calendar Type Information. ms.assetid: 32772cba-eb30-4cd3-adaf-57fb8425a6d5
 title: Date and Calendar
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Date and Calendar